 In simple terms, it’s a unit or measurement of light.
 For light fixtures, we calculate the total lumen output.
 That tells us how bright the fixture will be.

-Why does this matter?
+Does this matter?
 A lot more than you may think.
-Because it’s what matters when replacing old light systems.
+It’s what matters when replacing old light systems.

 100,000 lumens may seem bright.
 It is.
 Metal Halide bulbs have high initial output.
 They suffer from fast lumen depreciation.
 It is common for a metal halide bulb to have lost 50% of it’s lumens at half-life.